 Clearup, a device already approved by the FDA, is designed to relieve discomfort and provide a long-term solution instead of taking pills every time the season changes.

-A ClearUp study shows that 72% of users got relief after using the device, and 82% preferred it over drugs or other medical innovations.
+A ClearUp study shows that 72% of users got relief after using the device, and 82% preferred it over medications or other medical innovations.
 It also eliminates the hassle of constantly having to clean or sterilize nasal sprays and other aerosol tools.

 Intake, free nose with magnets